 Studies have found that people with sleep problems such as difficulty falling or staying asleep, sleeping fewer than five to six hours a night or more than eight to nine hours, are more likely to develop Type 2 diabetes than sound sleepers.

 It seems that poor sleep can increase insulin resistance, making it harder for your body to move glucose from the bloodstream into the cells.

 Another reason is that sleep deprivation increases the likelihood of weight gain and obesity, which is a risk factor for Type 2 diabetes.
 In one study, women who slept less than six hours a night and more than nine hours a night were more likely to gain weight compared to women who slept seven hours a night.

-When you do not sleep enough and feel tired through the day, you are more likely to reach for comfort foods (coffee and snacks) to stay awake and are less likely to exercise.
-These can raise your blood glucose levels which interfere with sleep, creating a vicious cycle.
+When you are suffering from a lack of sleep and feel tired through the day, you are more likely to reach for comfort foods (coffee and snacks) to stay awake and are less likely to exercise.
+These can raise your blood glucose levels which affects sleep, creating a vicious cycle.

 In addition, a lack of sleep disrupts the hormones that regulate your appetite and hunger, and control the amount of food you eat.